soodoku/tldr/summaries/42_news_that_matters.md

 ### Priming Responsibility

 * Exp. = manipulate who is responsible (pres., no one, not the pres.)
-* The pres. is seen as responsible for energy, inflation, defense, and unemp. by most (see the first col.):
+* The pres. is seen as responsible for energy, inflation, defense, and unemployment by most (see the first col.):

 <img src = "../src/news_that_matters/responsible_2.jpg" width="500">

+See Lenz's "Learning and Opinion Change, Not Priming" for evidence to the contrary (in the 'real world').
+He finds that people learn about parties' positions and also adapt their positions to match the position of the favored party. https://www.jstor.org/stable/20647953

 ### Het.
 Treat for Priming

-* Apparently doesn't vary that much by pol. sophistication but the same issues with the analysis.
+* Apparently, it doesn't vary that much by political sophistication but the same issues with the analysis.

 ### Electoral Consequences of Priming